Xpndable/DotUI/skeleton/README.txt

 ----------------------------------------
 Disc-based games

-To streamline launching multi-file disc-based games with MiniUI place your bin/cue (and/or iso/wav files) in a folder with the same name as the cue file.
-MiniUI will automatically launch the cue file instead of navigating into the folder when selected, eg.
+To streamline launching multi-file disc-based games with DotUI place your bin/cue (and/or iso/wav files) in a folder with the same name as the cue file.
+DotUI will automatically launch the cue file instead of navigating into the folder when selected, eg.

   Harmful Park (English v1.0)/
     Harmful Park (English v1.0).bin
     Harmful Park (English v1.0).cue

 For multi-disc games, put all the files for all the discs in a single folder and create an m3u file (just a text file containing the relative path to each disc's cue file on a separate line) with the same name as the folder.
-Instead of showing the entire messy contents of the folder, MiniUI will launch the appropriate cue file, eg. For a Policenauts folder structured like this:
+Instead of showing the entire messy contents of the folder, DotUI will launch the appropriate cue file, eg. For a Policenauts folder structured like this:

   Policenauts (English v1.0)/
     Policenauts (English v1.0).m3u